 If you want to see Florence in a day, it’s best to get start your tour early in the morning to beat the heat (in case you’re visiting in the summer!), and of course the crowds.
 Head straight for the Cathedral in Piazza del Duomo and admire its jaw dropping architecture from the outside.

-Now take a stroll towards the grand Piazza della Repubblica and the Mercato Nuovo.
-Stop to rub the nose of the Porcellino for luck, then carry on towards the famous old bridge, the Ponte Vecchio.
 The view from the riverside is sublime in the early morning and will give you a chance to see the bridge in peace.
 We recommend having breakfast (Cappucino and a brioche of course) at one of the bars near the Ponte Vecchio while the city comes to life.

 TIP: Look up at the top of the bridge.
 That discreet series of windows right at the top give on to a secret corridor that used to be used by the Medici, linking Palazzo Pitti with the Palazzo Vecchio.